About Us

 Hours 11am - 6pm Tuesday-Sunday (Closed Monday)

 Established 2012 Seaweed & Gravel is s retail extension of the collective conscious of non-conforming-never-grow-up-weirdos.
-We feature new and vintage apparel for men and women, riding gear, vintage motorcycles, surfboards, accessories, home goods, bonsai trees and more.
+We feature new and vintage apparel for men and women, moto riding gear, surfboards, accessories, home goods, bonsai trees and more.

 Seaweed and Gravel is also a clothing brand recognized all over the world.
 We make a full cut and sew line including raw denim, canvas workwear pants, leather riding jackets as well as a full tee, fleece and cap line.
 We also make some unique accessories for riding like tool rolls, deer skin gloves and fleece lined bandanas, etc.